-Undergraduate level university programs and junior colleges constitute the core of higher education institutions and generally take four years to complete (approximately six years for medical, dental, veterinary, and a number of pharmaceutical programs), whereas junior college programs take approximately two years to complete.
+Undergraduate level university programs and junior colleges constitute the core of higher education institutions and generally take four years to complete (six years for medical, dental, veterinary, and a number of pharmaceutical programs), whereas junior college programs take two or three years to complete.

 While many schools admit international students to degree-earning programs, there are also schools that accept short-term students such as auditing students, students taking classes without enrolling in the school or earning course credit, as well as exchange students.

 The academic year starts in April, but some universities offer fall admission in September or October.

 Characteristics of Japanese Universities and Junior Colleges